zalacer/projects-tn/README.md

 ##projects-tn

+**Seq** is a Java array wrapper extending java.util.ArrayList with most scala.Array methods and additional methods for conversions between between arrays and Seqs of any dimensionality.

 **Algorithms4edCh1+Ch2** contains solutions to the 343 exercises in chapters 1 and 2 of Algorithms 4ed by Sedgewick and Wayne.

 **QueueWithSevenStacks** is a stack based queue implementation with a constant worst case number of stack operations per queue operation.